Welcome to Pierce College!

 Pierce College Foundation

 The Pierce College Foundation’s mission is to acquire private funding for the district, to provide enhancements to college programs, to improve access for students, and to promote the colleges to the community.
 The generosity of donors makes a difference every day in the lives of students throughout the Pierce College District.
-For more information about the Foundation, or to make a donation, please call (253) 864-3260 or visit the Foundation website at www.pierce.ctc.edu/foundation.
+For more information about the Foundation, or to make a donation, please call 253-864-3260 or visit the Foundation web page.

 Degrees and Certificates

 Students planning to work toward a bachelor’s degree or beyond can attend Pierce College for two years and transfer to a university with junior standing.
-Pierce College also offers Bachelor of Applied Science degrees in Dental Hygiene, Homeland Security Emergency Management and Teaching.
 Because class sizes are small at Pierce, students receive the personalized attention they need to be successful.
-In fact, research shows that transfer students from Pierce do as well at the University of Washington and Western Washington University as students who begin their careers at the four-year schools.

 University Transfer Degrees

-The Associate of Science transfer (AS-T) degrees are designed to prepare students for upper-division study.
-Students completing the AS-T degree will receive the same priority consideration for admission to the baccalaureate institution, and will be given junior status by the receiving institution.
+The Associate in Science transfer (AS-T) degrees are designed to prepare students for upper-division study.
+Students completing the AS-T degree will receive the same priority consideration for admission to the baccalaureate institution as they would for completing the DTA associate degree, and will be given junior status by the receiving institution.
 Students are responsible for checking specific major requirements of Washington baccalaureate institutions in the year prior to transferring.